dzaima/APL/AndroidIDE/readme.md

 1. generate the dzaima/APL interpreter jar file - run `./convert.py` in `app/`.
 2. in PS.pde, change start to `/*`
-3. either run in android mode with a device connected, or File → Export Signed Package to generate an APK.
+3. either run in Android Mode with a device connected, or File → Export Signed Package to generate an APK.

 Alternatively, Processing runs the project in Java mode just fine (keyboard input may be a bit funky though).